logo

 About Us

 Crowthorne Symphony Orchestra has developed under the leadership of Music Director Robert Roscoe to be an exciting place to play, with a seasonal programme of interesting – if challenging! – concerts and workshops.
-The orchestra is gaining an excellent reputation locally for both players and audience, with 50+ orchestra members regularly attending rehearsals, and usually a near-capacity audience for our concerts.
+The orchestra is gaining an excellent reputation locally for both players and audience, with 60+ orchestra members regularly attending rehearsals, and usually a near-capacity audience for our concerts.

 CSO is dedicated to developing the musical abilities, experience and enjoyment of its members.
 As well as the concert programme we hold an annual String Workshop in May (open to all competent players, not just orchestra members) to explore the wonderful string repertoire.
-Recently we organised our first chamber music day which proved popular, and this idea will be developed for further events.

-The Orchestra has about 55 regular playing members who make music for enjoyment’s sake, and we are proud of our friendly and welcoming reputation.
+The Orchestra has about 60 regular playing members who make music for enjoyment’s sake, and we are proud of our friendly and welcoming reputation.
 Rehearsals are of course taken seriously and the music we play now requires approximately Grade 8 standard for strings, and Grade 8 + for wind players.
 Please check our Join Us page if you are interested in vacancies.
 The Orchestra is self-funding, and we exist comfortably on income from subscriptions, concert and workshop takings (concessions are available for students and in other exceptional circumstances).
 A committee of orchestra members take care of all the essential roles needed to run a successful group.

 The Crowthorne Symphony Orchestra is a registered charity (no. 1110231)